EA release

 How translation errors are handled

-If there’s an error during translation of the message, the agent sees the following message:
+If there’s an error during translation of the agent’s reply, the agent sees a warning message similar to the following at the top of the window:

 Conversation transcripts